 School Start Date Information

-Commencement of School Term 2001 Wisconsin Act 16 eliminated the provision which allowed a school district to commence its school term before September 1 in any year that it held a public hearing and adopted a resolution to do so.
+2001 Wisconsin Act 16 eliminated the provision that allowed a school district to commence its school term before September 1 in any year that it held a public hearing and adopted a resolution to do so.
 Act 16 allows a school district to make a request to the Department of Public Instruction (DPI) to commence its school term before September 1.
 The department may only grant a request if it determines that there are extraordinary reasons for granting it.
 DPI was required to promulgate administrative rules to implement and administer this provision.
 The rules can be found here: http://docs.legis.wisconsin.gov/code/admin_code/pi/27.

 (1) Except as provided in subs.
 (2) and (3), beginning in the year 2000, no public school may commence the school term until September 1.